TechDufus/TravLang/manual/README.md

 \end{caml_example*}
 ```

-By default, `ocamltex` raises an error and stops if the output of one the
+By default, `travlangtex` raises an error and stops if the output of one the
 `caml_example` environment contains an unexpected error or warning.
 If such an
 error or warning is, in fact, expected, it is necessary to indicate the expected
-output status to `ocamltex` by adding either an option to the `caml_example`
+output status to `travlangtex` by adding either an option to the `caml_example`
 environment:
 ```latex
 \begin{caml_example}{toplevel}[error]